-Fine art valuables, icons, favorite paintings, engravings, as well as a grandfather clock – all these things are dear to us, as they keep the memory of centuries, family history, and the whole country.
-Jewelry, sculptures, rare books, manuscripts, designs, photo-audio-video archives, unique musical instruments, postage stamps, medals, and awards – all these things have been created by the labor of many generations.
+Fine art valuables, icons, favorite paintings, engravings, a grandfather clock – all these things are dear to us as they keep the memory of centuries, family history, and the whole country.
+Jewelry, sculptures, rare books, manuscripts, designs, photo-audio-video archives, unique musical instruments, postage stamps, medals, and awards – all of them have been created by the labor of many generations.
 The question of the cost is inappropriate – such items are priceless!
-However, the question of the fine arts insurance is very relevant, as everyone should understand that the damage of this type of property causes irreparable harm to the owner.
+However, the question of the fine arts insurance is very relevant as everyone should understand that the damage of this type of property causes irreparable harm to the owner.
 Therefore, even items with a low nominal cost acquire an additional value because of their age, origin, author, or a complex manufacturing method.

 For today, there are two categories of people interested in such a service.
-The first one is organizers of temporary and travelling exhibitions, and the second includes private collectors, museums, galleries, and the holders of corporate collections.
-In this way, the fine arts insurance can also be divided into several categories, including gallery insurance, museum insurance, collection insurance, painting insurance, and others.
-Our partnering companies provide professional insurance services, meeting specific demands for security of every particular artwork and taking care of the client’s most sophisticated requirements and wishes.
-For example, the insurance coverage proposed for exhibition organizers protects everything related to the exhibit shipping.
+The first one includes organizers of temporary and traveling exhibitions, and the second includes private collectors, museums, galleries, and the holders of corporate collections.
+Thereby, the fine arts insurance can also be divided into several categories, including gallery insurance, museum insurance, collection insurance, painting insurance, and others.
+Our partnering companies provide professional insurance services, meeting specific demands for the security of every particular artwork and taking care of the client’s most sophisticated requirements and wishes.
+For example, the insurance coverage proposed for the exhibition organizers protects everything related to the exhibit shipping.
 Such items are insured when they are packed, prepared for moving, transported, stored in the temporary exhibiting place, assembled, and eventually presented to the public.